vSense/docker-couchpotato/README.md

 # How to choose a tag

 Available tags:
--   latest : based on master branch
+-   `latest` : based on master branch
--   develop : based on develop branch
+-   `develop` : based on develop branch
--   supervisord-latest : based on master branch
+-   `supervisord-latest` : based on master branch
--   supervisord-develop : based on develop branch
+-   `supervisord-develop` : based on develop branch

 The above tags provide images with or without an init process (couchpotato or supervisor as PID 1)

-Depending on how you are planning to launch sickrage you have to choose the right image
+Depending on how you are planning to launch Couchpotato you have to choose the right image.

 # How to use this image.